sys42/docker-dokuwiki/README.md

   2. should the container perform a checkout during start?
   3. ... or should it use a external data volume managed separately?
   4. how to automate all the above config steps?
 Especially step 1 and step 5 with custom settings?
+  5. is there a way to pass github credentials as environment variables?

+Maybe its external data volume approach is better.
+This way I can decouple the github pushing from the Wiki itself, which means the github credentials are not available on the host facing the internet.